 Henry David Thoreau is celebrated for many things, but his masterpiece is Walden.
-While many deserved accolades will be bestowed on Thoreau this week, I would like to recognize his champion, the great encourager Ralph Waldo Emerson.
-The extent of his great heart will never be fully known, but he certainly touched Thoreau, Walt Whitman and even Abraham Lincoln.
+While many deserved accolades are bestowed on him, I would like to recognize his champion, the great encourager, Ralph Waldo Emerson.
+The extent of Emerson’s great heart will never be fully known, but he certainly touched Thoreau, Walt Whitman and even Abraham Lincoln.

 Henry David Thoreau was a twenty year-old scholarship student at Harvard when he met Emerson in 1837.
 Emerson, fourteen years Thoreau’s senior and independently wealthy, had recently shaken the intellectual world of New England with the publication of Nature.

 Emerson instantly recognized the potential of the young man and took him under his wing.
 Beyond mentorship, he was also his biggest cheerleader to the rest of the world and used his influence to gain a stage for Thoreau.
 I’m so glad Emerson befriended the young man because Thoreau died young at only 44, an age when many writers are only getting started.

 When Emerson read Leaves of Grass by Whitman, he did something few do: he picked up his pen and wrote a letter of praise to the obscure journalist.
 Who can say what effect this encouragement had on one so destined for greatness himself?

 I find incomparable things said incomparably well, as they must be.
 I find the courage of treatment which so delights us, and which large perception only can inspire.
 I greet you at the beginning of a great career, which yet must have had a long foreground somewhere, for such a start.
 I rubbed my eyes a little, to see if this sunbeam were no illusion; but the solid sense of the book is a sober certainty.
 It has the best merits, namely, of fortifying and encouraging.